 alcohol.
 This will slow the rate at which alcohol is taken into your body.

-Don't drink when tired or taking medications.
+Don't drink when tired or taking medicines.

 Throwing a party